galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-bash-star-align/tutorial.md

 >
 >    >Change the datatype from `fastqsanger` to `fastq`.
 >
->    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="fastq.gz" %}
+>    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="fastq" %}
 >
 >
 >    We also need to import two more files, essential for the alignment operation (and basically every alignment procedure): the organism's reference genome (here *D. melanogaster*) and the organism's gene annotation.
 >    Those can be aquired directly through data library as described above.
-For this tutorial we are going to use the files [dm3.fa](https://usegalaxy.eu/libraries/folders/Fdf740ff7e86f2efb/dataset/8ab324b9329be9fc) and [Drosophila_melanogaster.BDGP6.87.gtf (dm6)](https://usegalaxy.eu/libraries/folders/F30cab321d898d2fb/dataset/02c5f7fcdb6bf41f).
+For this tutorial we are going to use the files [dm3.fa](https://usegalaxy.eu/libraries/folders/Fdf740ff7e86f2efb/dataset/8ab324b9329be9fc) and [Drosophila_melanogaster.BDGP5.78.gtf (dm3)](https://usegalaxy.eu/libraries/folders/F30cab321d898d2fb/dataset/d8e875803390fe20).
 >
 {: .hands_on}